sebag90/KeywordExtractor/README.md

-# K-Extractor
+# KExtor

 ## Description:
-K-Extractor is a program that extracts domain keywords from a corpus.
+KExtor is a program that extracts domain keywords from a corpus.
 Given a corpus of text files, the program selects possible candidates and decides whether the term is a domain keyword or not based on domain relevance and domain consensus.

 ### Extraction
 The first step is to extract all terminology candidates from the corpus.
 The extractor considers all composite nouns in a paragraph if the paragraph: